I’ve always had a thing for numbers and people, so consulting and finances was a good marriage of the two.

 I don’t think there is such a thing as a typical day in my world.
 I try to do my sales calls before the day starts and finish all the must-dos first.
 I try to reconnect with at least one client a day just to check in, and that is when I handle appointments, seminars, and put out fires.

 People’s finances are the most important item they typically have after their families, and it is so rewarding helping them navigate [their finances].
 At the same time, it’s a very sensitive topic, and it can be really challenging, as well.

 Continuous learning is a high priority for me, and getting the MBA just seemed like something that would pay dividends for my career.

 My MBA program focused a lot on bringing theoretical concepts into the real world and working as a team.

-The thing that helped me the most was a mentor that I learned a tremendous amount from and showed me the ropes.
-I cannot stress enough how important it is to any student to find themselves a mentor.
+The thing that helped me the most was a mentor that I learned a tremendous amount from, who showed me the ropes.
+I cannot stress enough how important it is for any student to find themselves a mentor.

 Find people who are doing it and see the real-life experience.
 It’s impossible to truly know what you are getting yourself into without seeing it up close.

 The Bureau of Labor Statistics (BLS) projects employment for financial managers to grow by 17% from 2020-2030.
 The BLS attributes this positive job outlook to upward trends in the general economy.
 However, demand for financial managers varies by industry and experience level — these projections may change based on economic and industry shifts.